dmattek/pi-enviro-meas/dht/README.md

 All libraries are installed in `~/Pimoroni` directory.
 Test the pHAT by running one of the examples in `Pimoroni/unicornhat/examples`.

-Run the script in the backgroud (even after logout):
+Run the visualisation script in the backgroud (even after logout):

 ```
 nohup sudo python pi-enviro-meas/dht/meas/dispDHTonUnicorn.py > nohup.out &